 RSHE & Lifestyle

-At The King's we truly believe in the benefits of RSHE education and this is reflected within the change to our curriculum for 2023-2024.
-The RSHE curriculum is now delivered over 2 hours across our two-week timetable.
+At The King's we truly believe in the benefits of RSHE education and this is reflected within our curriculum for 2024-2025.
+The RSHE curriculum is delivered over 2 hours across our two-week timetable.
 This consists of one 30-minute form time lesson per week led by the form tutor, as well as a 1 hour curriculum lesson every two weeks, delivered by an RSHE teacher.
 As well as this, we have planned assemblies that focus on National events or days of the year such as Anti-Bullying week, Black History Month and the Holocaust.
 We also invited external agencies in to work with our pupils, to offer planned elements of the curriculum, and from experience and feedback these are powerful learning experiences that last a life time.
 Who we invite in and who they deliver to is based on a needs analysis, through discussions with parents, pupils, heads of year and the safeguarding team, and this can be whole year groups, key stages or selected students.
 RSE lessons are set within the wider context of the RSHE curriculum and focus on the emotional aspects of development and relationships, although the physical aspects of puberty and reproduction are also included.
 The Science National Curriculum is delivered by staff in the science department.
 These lessons are more concerned with the physical aspects of development and reproduction, although the importance of relationships is not forgotten.
 The content of the science curriculum which deals with sex is compulsory.

 Our RSHE curriculum aims to equip learners to become lights within their world and are equipped to be able to respond to Modern Britain.
 They are encouraged to live healthy, safe, productive, capable, responsible and balanced lives.
 Learners are encouraged to shine by being supported in making effective decisions, positive learning, career choices and in achieving economic wellbeing.
 Learners are provided with opportunities to reflect on, clarify their own values and attitudes, and explore the complex and conflicting range of values and attitudes encountered now and in the future.
 Learners will also develop inter and intra personal skills allowing them to develop teamwork and personal skills ensuring they shine and are not hidden.